daniele-frade/daniele-frade/README.md

 ### Hi there 👋

-- 👩🏼‍💻 I'm a coding bootcamp graduate trying to gain and further expand my experience in full-stack software development.
+- 👩🏼‍💻 I'm working towards a career switch into Software Engineering and Programming.
 - 🌱 Currently learning React and Node.js.
 - 📫 How to reach me: daniele.fradee@gmail.com | https://www.linkedin.com/in/daniele-frade/
 - 😄 Pronouns: she/her